danyalzia/DIrrlicht/README.md

 Contributing
 ------------

-DIrrlicht aims to be a community driven project.
+DIrrlicht at most time aims to be a community driven project.
 It needs your help to grow up.
 Any kind of help will be fully appreciated.
 Feel free to open issues, send pull requests or just send me an email.
 If you provide some good pull requests and moral support, you may be given the rights to commit directly.

 Before making a commit, please try to adhere to the [coding style](https://github.com/Artistic-Games/DIrrlicht/blob/master/CONTRIBUTING.md) of DIrrlicht.